 Junior category is U18.
 N.B.
 Please note there will be NO specially set problems for children.
 They will compete on the qualifying circuit as set for adults.
 Although the competition is a fun day, it is set for adults so please be aware of this if bringing your child along.
 There will be a prize for top Male & Female Junior (TBC).

-Equal prizes for male open and female open in 2012.
-The CWIF 2013 prize money will be set closer to the event but it will be close to the below:
+Equal prizes for male open and female open..
+The CWIF 2014 prize money is shown below:

 1st place = £750

 2nd place = £500

 Team prize £500.
 Teams consist of 4 climbers which must be mixed.
 The Team prize is based on the scores from the qualification round.